truenas/documentation/content/TrueCommand/TCGettingStarted/Install/_index.md

 If you haven't already installed Docker on your machine, install the [Docker Engine](https://docs.docker.com/engine/install/debian/), then install [Docker Desktop](https://docs.docker.com/desktop/linux/).
 {{< /hint >}}

-To run TrueCommand in Docker Desktop on Linux, you must have:
+To run TrueCommand in Docker on Linux, you must have:

 * A 64-bit Linux distro (we recommend Debian)
 * Linux Kernel Support: 4.x+